-Accordingly, for the reasons set forth below, the Court will GRANT Mr. Gileno's motion for compassionate release.
-He shall be immediately released from Bureau of Prisons ("BOP") custody to serve the remainder of his sentence on home incarceration.
+On April 17, 2020, this Court issued a ruling and order granting Mr. Gileno's motion for compassionate release and ordering that he be released from the custody of the Bureau of Prisons ("BOP") and serve the remainder of his sentence on home incarceration.
+Order, ECF No. 34 (Apr.
+17, 2020).